Ultimate Guide to Choosing Your Bridesmaids

 Bachelorette Party Tips and Ideas

 After all the pomp and circumstance of the Engagement Party and the Bridal Shower, it is time for the women in the Bride Squad to let loose.
 Leave the planning completely in the hands of your bridesmaids and MOH.
-If they know you, and you trust them, they’ll be able to surprise you by giving you just the type of celebration you want.
+If they know you, and you trust them, they’ll be able to surprise you!
 However, are there certain areas where you draw a line?
 Say penis-shaped straws, balloons, cake, etc.?
-We recommend making your feelings known from the very beginning before the girls start running wild.
+We recommend making your feelings known from the very beginning.
 It is a party in your honor after all.

-If, on the other hand, they’re being very conservative out of respect while you want a night out on the town to say farewell to your bachelorette status and you can think of nothing more suitable than visiting a strip club, you should also let them know your wishes.
-Honestly, this is your opportunity to let your voice be heard and celebrate your last night as an unmarried woman as best as you can.
+If they’re being very conservative while you want a night out the town, you should let them know your wishes.
+Honestly, this is your opportunity to let your voice be heard.
+Thus you will celebrate your last night as an unmarried woman as best as you can.

 The level of involvement from Team Bride at this stage should be lower than in previous events.
 The rehearsal dinner is a joint effort between you and your fiancé.
 It also requires some input from both of your families, to officially introduce the wedding weekend.
 There are still a couple of things your MOH and bridesmaids can do to make the evening more pleasant.